 Reformatting hyperlinks in Word

-Word may automatically format your hyperlinks to the main words of the title.
+If you are using Microsoft Edge as your browser, links will appear as the main words of the title when you copy and paste them into Word.
 However, in APA 7 your hyperlinks need to be the web address as it appears in your browser (https://...).

-There are several ways to reverse the Word autoformatting:
+There are several ways to prevent this from happening:

 Right click on the hyperlink and click on the clipboard with the A under Paste Options.